kevinjmt/WindowsConfig/README.md

 ### ☁️ Enable OneDrive

-Using KJOS, OneDrive needs to be activated in the registry editor at location :
+Using [KJOS], OneDrive needs to be activated in the registry editor at location :

 ```
 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\OneDrive